 While today you might see head cheese in artisanal butcher shops and five-star restaurants, historically, especially in the American South, head cheese was a way to make do.
 In southern Louisiana, where it's also known as a souse, they add vinegar and hot sauce.

-Hog's head cheese is made by boiling a pig head, minus the brain and eyes, in a giant stockpot.
+Hog's head cheese is made by boiling a pig head in enough water, minus the brain and eyes, in a giant stockpot.
 A few pig's feet are added for the natural gelatin, along with any seasonings you like.
 For example, a German version of head cheese generally includes pickles and vinegar, while a French head cheese might include bay leaves, black pepper, and vegetables like carrot, onion and celery.

 The meaty dish is often called brawn in Europe, where you'll find it served as an appetizer or as cold cuts for sandwiches.
 It's usually served cold or at room temperature, and here in the U.S., you'll find it served on crackers or as a sandwich filling (po'boys, if you're in Cajun country).